OUR TEAM

 Maia has been teaching music and dance for more than fifteen years as both a private dance and music instructor and a public school educator, and was a semi-finalist for the Wake County Public School System's Teacher of the Year Award in 2011.
 Maia earned her B.A. in Dance and B.S. in Music Education from Elon University where she studied as a N.C.
 Teaching Fellow and Presser Music Scholar.
 She is fully trained in Facilitative Leadership and Positive Behavior Intervention & Support and is always working to learn more about how to effectively manage her classroom and business for the success of all involved.
 Maia has also trained extensively in the A+ Schools Program, an arts-integration and multiple intelligences based approach to teaching, learning, and school reform.

-Maia's most favorite role in life is being "Mama" to her son, Gunnar, who you'll often see hanging out at the studio!
-He loves to help clean the floors. check the mail, reorganize the props, and interrupt ALL of her phone conversations.
+Maia's most favorite role in life is being "Mama" to her son, Gunnar, who you'll often see hanging out at the studio either drawing, climbing on something, or interrupting all of her conversations.

 Caitlyn Van Houten